jbcodeforce/flink-studies/docs/coding/flink-sql.md

     ```

 ???- question "Create a table as another by inserting record from another table with similar schema - select (CTAS)"
+    [CREATE TABLE AS SELECT](https://docs.confluent.io/cloud/current/flink/reference/statements/create-table.html#create-table-as-select-ctas) is used to create table and insert values in the same statement.

     By using a primary key:

     ```sql